 \emph{Postulate 2: The evolution of a closed quantum system $\ket{\phi}$ can be described by the Schrodinger equation:

 where $\hbar$ is reduced Plank constant, $H$ is the Hamiltonian of the system, mathematically expressed as a Hermite operator, i.e., $H^\dag=H$.}

 In general, finding the Hamiltonian to characterize a particular physical system is difficult (requiring substantial experimental results), but fortunately this is not the primary concern for the involved theoretical framework.
 In the discussions of QC and quantum information, we always assume that $H$ is known.
-Thus, if the system in the state of time $t_0 $ is $\ket{\phi(t_0)}$, then the system in the $t_1$ moment can be solved by the Schrodinger equation in eq. (\ref{Schrodinger}),
+Thus, if the system in the state at time $t_0 $ is $\ket{\phi(t_0)}$, then the system at $t_1$ can be solved by the Schrodinger equation in eq. (\ref{Schrodinger}),